aamend/hadoop-primitive-clustering/README.md

 Hadoop Primitive Array Clustering
 ==============

-Hadoop implementation of Canopy Clustering using Levenshtein distance algorithm and other non-mathematical distance measures (such as Jaccard coefficient).
+Hadoop implementation of Canopy Clustering using Levenshtein distance algorithm.

 Difference with Mahout
 ----

-One of the major limitation of Mahout is that the clustering algorithms (K-Means or Canopy clustering) uses a mathematical approach in order to compute Clusters' centers.
+One of the major limitation of Mahout is that the clustering algorithms (K-Means or Canopy clustering) uses a euclidean distance in order to compute Clusters' centers.
 Each time a new point is added to a cluster, Mahout framework recomputes cluster's center as an average of data points.

 ```
 NewCenter[i] = Sum(Vectors)[i] / observations
 ```

-As a result, only purely mathematical *DistanceMeasure* can be used.
 But...
 - What if your data set is composed of non-mathematical primitive data points (**char**, **boolean**) ?
 - What if an average of points does not make any sense for your business ?
 - Or simply what if you wish to use a non (or less) mathematical distance measure ?